All You Need to Know About Personalized Customer Loyalty Programs

-I have never been a jewellery person, but some time ago, I decided that I’d like to get a nice necklace for a friend’s wedding.
-I went, I bought and I forgot – why?
+I have never been a jewelry person, but some time ago, I decided that I’d like to get a nice necklace for a friend’s wedding.
+I went, I bought, and I forgot – why?
 The shop assistant was nice, the whole experience was more than positive, so positive, in fact, that I agreed to share my phone number to get exclusive deals.
 But, I have never come back to the store.
 Why?

 If you’d like to learn more about personalization as a marketing tactic, we wrote a whole post about it here.

-How to personalize your loyalty program?
+How to create a personalized loyalty program?

 - Consider launching a mobile loyalty application.

 - Strive for innovation and original loyalty patterns.

 - Ask customers what they would like to get for taking part in the reward program.